Anthony McGill: 2017/2018

 McGill reached the final of the Indian Open again but was unable to defend his title, losing 5–1 to John Higgins.
 McGill was beaten in the first round of the 2018 Dafabet Masters, losing 6–4 to John Higgins.
 This marked his first appearance at the tournament.
 McGill lost to Mark Davis in the first round of the Snooker Shootout 2018.
 Davis scored a century break (102) to knock McGill, defending champion out of the tournament.

 2018/2019

 McGill's form slipped this season and saw his world ranking dropped from 14th to 23rd by the end of the season.
 He was unable to advance past the third round in all the tournaments.

+2020/Present

+McGill beat Jack Lisowski 10–9 in the first round of the 2020 World Championship.
+McGill then won two more matches to reach the semi-final where he played Kyren Wilson.
+With the match level at 16 frames apiece, McGill conceded 35 points in fouls in the deciding frame (which finished 83–103) to lose the match 16–17.

+At the 2021 World Championship, McGill beat O'Sullivan 13–12 in the last 16 before losing 12–13 in the quarter-final to Bingham.

+McGill reached the last 16 of the 2022 World Championship where he was defeated 11–13 by Trump.